axjv/TOS-lua/README.md

 /np can also be used as /music or /nowplaying.

-These settings can and should be customized in the following file after first launch:

-`addons\miei\nowplaying-settings.lua`

-This addon requires Miei Utility.

 #### Remove FPS Counter
 Hide the FPS counter.

 Available slash commands:
 - /fps - toggles the fps counter

-This addon requires Miei Utility.

 #### Remove Map Background
 Remove the grey dimming background when the full map is opened. [preview](https://i.imgur.com/IfcOlo9.jpg)